Best Angel Investing Platforms: Reg CF, Reg D, and How to Choose

 Play Money, Why Angel Investing Infrastructure Is Broken.

-The market data backs the strain.
-The Angel Capital Association reported that 7.3% of startup applications to member angel groups got funded in 2024, recovering from a 4.3% low in 2023, after early-stage funding by those groups dropped 33% in 2023.
+According to Angel Capital Association data analyzed by Play Money, 7.3% of startup applications to member angel groups got funded in 2024, recovering from a 4.3% low in 2023, after early-stage funding by those groups dropped 33% in 2023.
 The platform you choose either concentrates that capital usefully or scatters it further.

 Source: Angel Capital Association, Trends in Funding Rates (Feb 2025).